 The best budget Ultra HD player

-The most fun
+The most fun 4K Blu-ray player

-Unlike most other Blu-ray players, the Xbox One X never stops evolving.
+Unlike most other Blu-ray players, the Xbox Series X never stops evolving.
 It has tons of streaming apps in the Xbox Store, all regularly updated with the latest user experience and features.
 Netflix offers Dolby Vision support, for instance, which not even the Blu-ray disc player inside can yet claim.
 System updates also come in more regularly than traditional Blu-ray players, often with sweeping changes that only add to the experience such as when Dolby Vision and Dolby Atmos eventually showed up (albeit in limited form).

 The best 4K upscaling